marcelcure/FsnNodeHealthCheck/README.md

 ./fusion_health_server_VPS.py > fusion_log.txt  2>&1  &

-This then waits for you to run FsnNodeHealth.py on your home PC (step shown below)
+This then waits for you to run FsnNodeHealth.py on your home PC (step shown below).
+You can check that your monitor is running on your VPS by using the command jobs.
+If it isn't, then try running the command in the foreground first to see any error messages.
+Just type ./fusion_health_server_VPS.py  You can CTRL-C this when you are happy and then run it in background again so that you can close down your shell on your VPS.

-You can monitor what the programme is doing :-
+For the programme running in the background (the command finishing with &), you can monitor what the programme is doing :-

 tail -f fusion_log.txt